-If you’re choosing between Charter Spectrum and traditional DSL services like AT&T or CenturyLink, Charter is a solid choice — especially if you stream videos or do other activities online that require heavy data usage.
-Spectrum’s internet service is free of data caps, making Spectrum a strong choice for “cord-cutters” who want to use a Roku or similar device instead of traditional cable TV.
+If you’re choosing between Spectrum and traditional DSL services like AT&T or CenturyLink, Spectrum is a solid choice — especially if you stream videos or do other activities online that require heavy data usage.
+Spectrum’s internet service is free of data caps, making them a strong choice for cord-cutters who use streaming services like Netflix and Hulu without a traditional cable TV plan.

 Spectrum’s Plans: One Size Fits All

 They spice things up a bit when it comes to TV plans, offering several bundle packages to choose from.
 These may or may not be worthwhile, depending on how many channels you need and whether you plan to cut the cord sometime soon.

 |Deals||Price Monthly||Internet Speed||Phone|